-After being arrested for committing a crime in California, you will have an arraignment hearing.
-This is your first court appearance with a judge and prosecutor in attendance.
-At your hearing, you will hear the charges filed against you.
+If you were arrested for a criminal offense in California, you will have an arraignment hearing.
+This hearing is your first court appearance with a judge and prosecutor in attendance.
+At this time, you will hear the charges filed against you and enter a plea.
+It’s natural to wonder if your charges can be changed after an arraignment.

 What Is an Arraignment Hearing?

-- Relay exactly what charges have been filed against you
+- Relay the exact charges that have been filed against you.

 A Defendant’s Constitutional Rights

-A defendant is granted constitutional rights by both state and federal governments.
-These rights can be applied during your arraignment and throughout the criminal case proceedings.
-These rights include:
+Both the state and federal governments grant defendants constitutional rights.
+These rights apply during your arraignment and throughout the criminal case proceedings.

 - The right to legal counsel